osuosl/formsender/docs/source/usage.rst

     $ make flake

-And tests can be run:
+Once a valid conf.py file exists, tests can be run:

 .. code-block:: none